Trump moves to end asylum protections for Central Americans

 Meanwhile, conditions have worsened for migrants who make it over the border seeking better lives.
 Tens of thousands of Central American migrant families cross the border each month, many claiming asylum.
 The numbers have increased despite Trump’s derisive rhetoric and hard-line immigration policies.
 Border facilities have been dangerously cramped and crowded well beyond capacity.
 The Department of Homeland Security’s watchdog found fetid, filthy conditions for many children.
 And lawmakers who traveled there recently decried conditions .

-Immigration courts are backlogged by more than 800,000 cases, meaning many people won't have their asylum claims heard for years despite move judges being hired.
+Immigration courts are backlogged by more than 800,000 cases, meaning many people won’t have their asylum claims heard for years despite more judges being hired.

 People are generally eligible for asylum in the U.S. if they feared return to their home country because they would be persecuted based on race, religion, nationality or membership in a particular social group.